There is a common mistake that I hear from patients on a regular basis.

 Overdentures can be made with porcelain teeth, but that only makes the dentures look better.
 It does not make them smaller or feel more natural.

-Fixed bridges have a gold substructure underneath them.
+Some fixed bridges have a gold substructure underneath them.
 Hence the name “porcelain fused to metal.”
 Because they have gold they are very strong compared to their overdenture counterpart.
+More recent advances allow fixed Bridges to be made out of solid zirconia such as a Prettau style dental implant bridge.

 These are fixed porcelain bridges that I made for the whole upper jaw.
 These patients lost all of their upper teeth: